nippur72/laser500emu/docs/laser500.md

 85D2      ?? initialized with 22h
 85D4-85DF 10x "RET 00 00" configurable jump table
 85E2      (word) ?? initialized with 7800h
-85E5      number of scrolling rows (default 24, lower value means bottom rows are fixed) 85E6      ??
-Left column indent (default 0, in steps of 2, odd values will yield funny results) 85E7      number of screen columns (initialized with 80) 85F0      LAST_KEY_PRESSED: key code currently pressed (255 = no key) (initialized with ffh) 85F4      ?? initialized with 28h
+85E5      NROWS: number of scrolling rows (default 24, lower value means bottom rows are fixed) 85E6      ??
+Left column indent (default 0, in steps of 2, odd values will yield funny results) 85E7      NCOLS: number of screen columns (initialized with 80) 85EA      (word) ?? involved in capslock/keyboard table 85EC      (word) ?? involved in capslock/keyboard table 85EE      (word) ?? involved in capslock/keyboard table 85F0      LAST_KEY_PRESSED: key code currently pressed (255 = no key) (initialized with ffh) 85F4      ?? initialized with 28h
 85F5      ?? initialized with 28h
 85F6      ?? initialized with 05h
 85FA      turn on/off inverse text (bit 1) and beep (bit 3)
-8604      content at cursor position
+85FB      CAPSLOCK: somewhat involved in CAPS LOCK state (bit 3), but other bits are used as well 8604      content at cursor position
 8606      ?? initialized with 10h
 8607      ?? initialized with 10h